 Early Childhood Special Education Assessment Tools for Success!

-This grant under Special Education Curriculum was awarded to Holly Sanchez along with Karen Ruehlen, and Mariana Esparza will benefit 140 students this coming year at both Cheatham and Rountree Elementary.
+This grant under Special Education Curriculum was awarded to Holly Sanchez along with Karen Ruehlen, and Mariana Esparza will benefit 140 students at both Cheatham and Rountree Elementary.

 The Allen ISD ECSE Team is in need of testing kits to use for the annually administered VB- MAPP Assessment (Verbal Behavior Milestones Assessment and Placement Program).
 These testing kits are critical to accurately measure our students? abilities and areas of growth, and set goals to ensure their progress.
 Having the same materials to use across all classrooms will help us to maintain consistency and accuracy when assessing each and every student.